Debuglt/ArkOffsetDumper/README.md

 **[3] - Visit 'Dump/Dump.cpp' & Look For 'OffsetDumper::DumpRequestedOffsets' Function Code, Within The Function Code After The Initialize Functions Write Out The Function Calls You Want To Make For The Classes You Are Targeting (Comments Provided In 'Dump/Dump.h')**

-**[4] - Build DLL/Project & Use Your Choice Of Injector To Inject To ShooterGame.exe, The Outputted Information Will Be In A Text File At The Path Used In 'Dump/Logger.h'**
+**[4] - Build DLL/Project & Use Your Choice Of Injector To Inject To ShooterGame.exe, The Output Result Will Be In A Text File At The Path Used In 'Dump/Logger.h'**

 **[✔] - Enjoy Freshly Gathered Class Offsets**
 ```c++